-Median Household and Per Capita Income Statistics
+Per Capita Income and Median Household Income Statistics

-Median Household Income (MHI) and Per Capita Income (PCI) are indicators of how much money people have to spend.
-The higher the MHI and PCI, the more money people have to spend on discretionary items.
+Per Capita Income (PCI) and Median Household Income (MHI) are indicators of how much money people have to spend.
+The higher the PCI and MHI, the more money people have to spend on discretionary items.

-More information on Montgomery County and Prince George's County are found in the Appendix section.
+More information on Montgomery County and Prince George's County are found in the Appendix A.